aryan008/team_lift_sprint/README.md

 There are three types of users that this website is designed for:

 #### Visitor/Non registered User
 A visitor is anyone who navigates to this website and can see home/products pages.
 Visitors can view the products, their narrative, add them to a cart with all CRUD functionality and checkout with an order number.
+They can see blog posts and review any product reviews of items.
 They can also register for an account/login with email verification.

 #### Logged in User
 A visitor who registers for an account automatically becomes a "user".
 Users have the same rights as visitors, plus they have access to their own profile where they can see all of their past orders and create their default profile information for checkout purposes.
 These users can change/forgot their password and log out.
+These users can add create a review for a particular product if they havent already.

 #### Administrator/Superuser
 Administrators have all the rights of a logged in user, but they also have the right to manage the information of all products in the store, as well as add a product.
 They can verify email addresses of users that wish to create an account.
 They can delete any user except themselves.
 This is a security feature so that an administrator doesn't accidentally delete their own account.
+They can also edit/add/delete blog posts and delete product reviews.

 ### CRUD Functionality